CodeInvers3/PPPwn_ow/README.md

 - USB drive with 1GB or more of storage.
 - Tested model [GL-MT300N-V2 Mango](https://www.gl-inet.com/products/gl-mt300n-v2/)

-## Offline Installation Download PPPwn_ow.zip (Requires rp-pppoe-server and rp-pppoe-common from OpenWrt release version)
+## Offline Installation

-1. Search and download the compatible version of PPPoe-server and PPPoe-common from `https://downloads.openwrt.org/releases/`.
+1. Search and download the compatible version of `pppoe-server` and `pppoe-common` from `https://downloads.openwrt.org/releases/`.
-2. Download and extract the `PPPwn_ow.zip` and `pppwn.tar.gz` files from my repository.
+2. Download and extract the files `PPPwn_ow.zip` and `pppwn.tar.gz` from my repository.
-3. Copy the `pppwn`, `rp-pppoe-common.ipk` and `rp-pppoe-server.ipk` files to the `PPPwn_ow` folder (The file names must be exactly as described).
+3. Copy the files `pppwn`, `rp-pppoe-common.ipk`, and `rp-pppoe-server.ipk` to the `PPPwn_ow` folder (rename the files as described).
 4. Transfer the `PPPwn_ow` folder using WinSCP.
-Use the SCP protocol with the host address 192.168.8.1 and port 22.
+Use the SCP protocol with the host address `192.168.1.1` and port 22.
 5. Open Git Bash or PuTTY and access the terminal.
-Navigate to the directory where `installer-offline.sh` is located using the `cd /path` command.
+Navigate to the directory where `installer.sh` is located using the command `cd PPPwn_ow`.
-6. Run the following command to perform the installation:
+6. Run the following command to proceed with the installation:
     ```sh
-    chmod +x installer-offline.sh && ./installer-offline.sh
+    chmod +x installer.sh && ./installer.sh
     ```
-    You will receive the "installation complete" message.
+    You will receive a message about the type of installation.
+If you require the full installation, enter `y`.
+For minimal installation, select the corresponding option.
-7. Go to http://192.168.8.1/pppwn.html and complete the setup.
+7. Go to `http://192.168.1.1/pppwn.html` and complete the necessary configuration.
+8. The minimal installation requires additional adjustments and does not install the web interface.

-## Common Installation
+## Installation with Download (Requires Internet Connection)

-1. Update the mini-router system before proceeding.
+1. Update the OpenWrt operating system before proceeding.
-2. The router device must be connected to the Internet before proceeding, as it needs to download the pppwn_ow.zip package from the terminal.
+2. The router must be connected to the internet before continuing.
-3. Run PuTTY or Git Bash and open the terminal using the router credentials.
+3. Open PuTTY or Git Bash and log in from the terminal with the assigned credentials.
-4. Check if you have `unzip` installed with the command:
+4. Check if `unzip` is installed with the following command:
     ```sh
     opkg list-installed | grep unzip
     ```
-    If `command not found` appears, you must install it with the following command:
+    If you see `command not found`, install it with the following command:
     ```sh
     opkg update
     opkg install unzip
     ```
-5. From the terminal, run these commands:
+5. From the terminal, run the following commands:
     ```sh
     wget -O /tmp/installer.sh https://raw.githubusercontent.com/CodeInvers3/PPPwn_ow/main/installer.sh
     chmod +x /tmp/installer.sh
     /tmp/installer.sh
     ```
-    In the end, press Enter to complete the installation.
+    Select option 2 for a complete installation or option 1 for a minimal installation that does not include the web interface.
 6. Copy `goldhen.bin` to your USB drive.
 Make sure it is formatted in exFAT or FAT32 and connect it to your console.
-7. From your PS4 console, set up a PPPoE network connection using `ppp` as the username and password.
+7. From your PS4 console, configure a network connection using PPPoE with `ppp` as the username and password.
-8. Wait a few seconds until the Internet connection is established, and from the console's web browser, go to `http://<router_ip>/pppwn.html`.
+8. Wait a few seconds for the connection to establish, then access `http://<router_ip>/pppwn.html` from the console's web browser.
-9. Select the build compatible with your router device and click on "Install".
-Wait until the installation is complete.
+9. Select the build compatible with your router and click "Install".
+Wait for the installation to complete.
-10. If there is an error or you do not get the expected result on Ethernet, you can restart the installation by clicking on "Update".
+10. If you encounter an error or don't get the expected result in Ethernet, you can restart the installation by clicking "Update".
-11. Router models with a change button can use it to boot PPPwn.

 PPPwn from https://github.com/xfangfang/PPPwn_cpp